Characters of the Devil May Cry series: Vergil

 Vergil is the series' main antagonist and Dante's older identical twin brother, who embraces his demonic side and is obsessed with gaining power.
 He is one of the primary antagonists in Devil May Cry 3 and a playable character in the game's special edition, ending up as Mundus's servant Nelo Angelo in the first Devil May Cry game.
 While appearing in Devil May Cry 4 and playable in its special edition to hint at his relation to Nero, fragments of Nelo Angelo's form were used as the basis for the Angelo-type demons developed by Agnus for Sanctus's use.
 Vergil returns in Devil May Cry 5 where he is revealed to be Nero's father while stealing the Yamato back for his use.
 Later, Dante's and Vergil's rivalry is a friendly one.
 Vergil also appears as a playable character in the crossover fighting game, Ultimate Marvel vs. Capcom 3.
-In English, Vergil is voiced by Daniel Southworth; Nelo Angelo is voiced by David Kelley in Devil May Cry and Robbie Daymond in the Netflix series.
+In English, Vergil is voiced by Daniel Southworth while Nelo Angelo is voiced by David Kelley in Devil May Cry and Robbie Daymond voices both Vergil and Nelo Angelo in the Netflix series.
 In Japanese, he is voiced by Hiroaki Hirata.